MicrosoftDocs/memdocs.cs-cz/memdocs/configmgr/comanage/tutorial-co-manage-new-devices.md

    - **Vydavatel**: Microsoft

-   - **Argumenty příkazového řádku**: * \< Zadejte příkaz **CCMSETUPCMD** Command line.
-Můžete použít příkazový řádek, který jste uložili* na stránce povolení v *Průvodci konfigurací spolusprávy.
-Tento příkazový řádek obsahuje názvy vaší cloudové služby a další hodnoty, které zařízením umožňují nainstalovat Configuration Manager klientský software. >*
+   - **Argumenty příkazového řádku**:*\<Specify the **CCMSETUPCMD** command line.
+You can use the command line you saved from the* Enablement *page of the Co-management Configuration Wizard.
+This command line includes the names of your cloud service and additional values that enable devices to install the Configuration Manager client software.>*

      Struktura příkazového řádku by se měla podobat tomuto příkladu pouze pomocí parametrů CCMSETUPCMD a SMSSiteCode: